Peter Belches

 Commander Peter Belches RN (1796–1890) was an early explorer in Western Australia.

 Born in Edinburgh, Scotland in 1796, Belches joined the Royal Navy on 2 February 1812.
 In March 1814, whilst serving on board Primrose, he was injured in a friendly-fire battle with Marlborough.
-He was an officer on Volage in December 1826, when it was anchored in Sydney Harbour along with Warspite under Sir James Brisbane and Success under Sir James Stirling.
+He was an officer on Volage in December 1826, when it was anchored in Sydney Harbour along with Warspite under James Brisbane and Success under James Stirling.
 When Brisbane died on 19 December, Stirling made a number of promotions and re-appointments to cover for his loss.
-In the process, Belches was promoted to Third Lieutenant on the Success in April 1827.
+In the process, Belches was promoted to Third Lieutenant on Success in April 1827.

-In March 1827, the Success arrived off the coast of the Swan River in what is now Western Australia to undertake an exploration expedition which aimed to determine the suitability of the area for establishing a British colony.
+In March 1827, Success arrived off the coast of the Swan River in what is now Western Australia to undertake an exploration expedition which aimed to determine the suitability of the area for establishing a British colony.
 After examining the coastal waters of the area, an 18-man land party was formed to explore up the river.
-As a member of the party, Belches traversed the Swan up to its junction with Ellen Brook.
-At the location now known as The Narrows, Stirling named a peninsula on the southern side of the Swan River Point Belches in Belches' honour.
+As a member of the party, Belches traversed the Swan River up to its junction with Ellen Brook.
+At the location now known as the Narrows, Stirling named a peninsula on the southern side of the Swan River Point Belches in Belches' honour.